($759) Cost to ship a car from Gainesville, FL to Lexington, KY

 The time of the year

-Seasonal demand and weather conditions in both Gainesville and Lexington can impact car shipping prices.
+The time of year and weather conditions in Gainesville and Lexington play a major role in determining car shipping rates.

 April, November and October are the most pleasant months in Gainesville, while August and July are the least comfortable months.